Skip to main content

 How will success be measured? (e.g. views, engagement, clicks)

-This helps Media Owners tailor their response to deliver against what matters most.
+This helps Media Partners tailor their response to deliver against what matters most.

 • Key messaging or brand considerations